5. Blowing the whistle on dishonesty and research fraud

 Comment 4: This looks like a case of "innocent until proved guilty"?
 Perhaps the head could have asked for legal assistance from his or her union?
 The basis on which the transfer took place is not clear.
 If the unit for petroleum research forms part of NTNU, the Norwegian Working Environment Act [Arbeidsmiljøloven] is relevant?
-This also governs the head's access to appeal against decisions about suspension, disciplinary measures, dismissal, etc. (For an English translation of the Working Environment Act in PDF format, see the Norwegian Labour Inspection Authority’s website.)
+This also governs the head's access to appeal against decisions about suspension, disciplinary measures, dismissal, etc. For an English translation of the Working Environment Act see here (PDF format)

-- Statens retningslinjer for varsling (pdf) (in Norwegian) [Government Guidelines for Whistle-blowing]
+- Statens retningslinjer for varsling (in Norwegian) [Government Guidelines for Whistle-blowing]

 - Forskningsetiske retningslinjer for naturvitenskap og teknologi, varsling og etisk ansvar [Code of ethics for research in natural sciences and technology, whistle-blowing and ethical responsibility].